-As a consequence, shares of junior miners such as Alderon Iron Ore Corp (ADV.TO: Quote), Champion Iron Mines Ltd (CHM.TO: Quote) and Century Iron Mines Corp (FER.TO: Quote), have tumbled as projects that looked rich at $150 a tonne suddenly lost their luster.
+As a consequence, shares of junior miners such as Alderon Iron Ore Corp ADV.TO, Champion Iron Mines Ltd CHM.TO and Century Iron Mines Corp FER.TO, have tumbled as projects that looked rich at $150 a tonne suddenly lost their luster.

 Still, analysts say the region’s potential remains compelling.
 They caution, though, that investors must look closely at the contenders to judge which are best placed to ride out the bad times and prosper over the long term.